mohamadelagamal/Chat/README.md

 # Chat
-chat is a free messaging app inspired by messaging social media apps.
+Chat is a free messaging app inspired by messaging social media apps.
-Written in Kotlin implements the Jetpack libraries, Firebase services
+Written in Kotlin implements the Jetpack libraries, Firebase services.
+#Screenshots